drumrollhq/E.A.K./README.md

 * [FFMPEG](https://www.ffmpeg.org/download.html)
     - Mac users, your best bet for FFMPEG is to use [Homebrew](http://brew.sh/) and run `brew install ffmpeg --with-theora --with-libogg --with-libvorbis`

 Next, you'll need to download E.A.K. and its dependencies.
-Run the following on your terminal:§
+Run the following on your terminal:
 ```sh
   git clone --recursive https://github.com/drumrollhq/E.A.K..git
   cd E.A.K.